 What Does “Pound-Test” on a Fishing Line Label Mean?

-Here are some key facts about pound-test, also known as strength, as it relates to nylon, fluorocarbon, and microfilament lines, which make up the vast majority of fishing line sold in North America.
+Here are some key facts about the pound test, also known as strength, as it relates to nylon, fluorocarbon, and microfilament lines, which make up the vast majority of fishing lines sold in North America.

 Labels and “Breaking Strength” Explained